stackshareio/awesome-stacks/README.md

 ## Workflow Automation with GitHub, Jira and Jenkins [↗](https://awesomestacks.dev/workflow-automation-with-git-hub-jira-and-jenkins)

-Boost your Productivty with GitHub, Jira and Jenkins.
+Boost your Productivity with GitHub, Jira and Jenkins.

 - [Jenkins](https://jenkins.io/) - [🛠️](https://stackshare.io/jenkins) - [🐙](https://github.com/jenkinsci/jenkins) - Open source automation server for CI/CD.
 - [GitHub](https://github.com/) - [🛠](https://stackshare.io/github) - The site to keep your code and open it to world.